hashicorp/consul/website/source/docs/connect/proxies.html.md

 is started, configured, and stopped by Consul.
 An unmanaged proxy is the responsibility of the user, like any other Consul service.

+~> **Windows Support**: The built-in proxy will not currently run on the Windows platform, but compatibility will be added in a future Consul release.

 ## Managed Proxies

 Managed proxies are started, configured, and stopped by Consul.
 They are